North Carolina GED and HiSET Requirements

 - Diploma: Whether you pass the GED test or HiSET exam, the State of North Carolina will award you a high school equivalency certificate that will show you have achieved the same level of knowledge as a high school graduate.

 Online programs like GED Academy are available to help you get your GED fast and easy.

 That’s how many have successfully passed their high school equivalency test.
 So why wait?

 "At my age, it was difficult to enter the testing center and not feel ashamed by the younger folks’ stares.
-HiSET Academy prepared me to overcome that fear through preparation.
-Much of what I had forgotten in my youth came back to me as I studied for the HiSET exam.
-I re-learned things that I had forgotten I even knew to begin with."
+GED Academy prepared me to overcome that fear through preparation.
+Much of what I had forgotten in my youth came back to me as I studied for the GED exam.
+I re-learned things that I had forgotten I even knew, to begin with."